tgstoecker/A2TEA.WebApp/README.md

 We need a **second** port forward - so in this case we would need to type in our local machine `ssh -N -f -L localhost:8891:localhost:8891 cs03`.

 If everything worked you will be greeted with no errors but a blue link that you can click and which will open the WebApp on your local machine ;D

+### Finishing work and closing connections
+Remote/Server: It's enough to simply close the jupyter notebook and WebApp
+Local machine:
+Check open connections per port (you might need to use sudo)
+`netstat -lpn |grep :8891` will show you the Process ID of the tunnel connection, e.g.: 406659/ssh
+Kill connection with `kill 406659`

+### Further notes:
+- If sth. doesn't seem to work with the port, remember that perhaps are people are using them or you yourself might still have connections running!